Small group tours for women who love to travel

 Sitting just outside the beautiful village of Cucuron, near the road to Lourmarin our wonderful Villa benefits from a perfect location in the ‘golden triangle’ of the Luberon and offers luxury accommodation, a heated pool, spacious grounds and beautifully appointed guest bedrooms.

-Enjoying recent fame as being the site of the cafe scene bought to life by Russell Crowe’s character in the big screen adaption of Peter Mayle’s book ‘A Good Year’, Cucuron has long been a favourite of those who know and love the real Provence.
+Enjoying recent fame as being the site of the cafe scene bought to life by Russell Crowe’s character in the big screen adaptation of Peter Mayle’s book ‘A Good Year’, Cucuron has long been a favourite of those who know and love the real Provence.

 Arriving at the Villa you will be swept away by the beauty of the surrounding landscape which you will be able to enjoy over a delightful lunch followed by an afternoon of settling in, relaxing and getting to know one another before heading to Lourmarin for our formal welcome dinner.